-20The monopoly system in Hinloopen et al. (2013) is also a special case of system (27), with $\alpha = 1/4$.
-The stable manifold of the saddle-point steady state is one of the candidates for an optimal solution.
+20The monopoly system in Hinloopen et al. [38] is also a special case of system (26), with $\alpha = 1/4$.
+Remark 4.1 The stable manifold of the saddle-point steady state is one of the candidates for an optimal solution.
 However, as neither the Mangasarian nor the Arrow concavity conditions are satisfied, the stable manifold is not necessarily optimal.
-Note that Proposition 1 already implies that there should be other candidates for optimality as there is a parameter region for which there is no saddle point, and hence no stable manifold to it.
-The following result clarifies (Appendix A.2 contains the proof).
-Proposition 2.
-The set of candidates for an optimal solution consists of the stable paths W{-}^{s} of the saddle-point steady state and the trajectory E through the point (c,k) = (1,0).
+Proposition 4.1 already implies that there should be other candidates for optimality as there is a parameter region for which there is no saddle point, and hence no stable manifold to it.
+The following result clarifies (Appendix C contains the proof).

+Proposition 4.2 The set of candidates for an optimal solution consists of the stable paths W^s- of the saddle-point steady state and the trajectory E through the point (c,k) = (1,0).
-Figure 1: Candidate maximizing trajectories W^s and E in the state-control space.

-Proposition 2 is illustrated in Figure 1.
-The thick black lines W-^s and E indicate optimal solutions.
-The dotted vertical line c=1 separates the region with zero production from the region of positive production.
+Fig. 1 Candidate maximizing trajectories W{-}^{s} and E in the state-control space Proposition 4.2 is illustrated in Fig. 1.
+The thick black lines W{-}^{s} and E indicate optimal solutions.
+The dotted vertical line c = 1 separates the region with zero production from the region of positive production.
 We label the trajectory E the "exit trajectory", as following this trajectory implies that firms eventually leave the region with positive production.
-Proposition 2 only reduces the set of trajectories by applying necessary conditions for optimality, but there is no guarantee that an optimal solution exists.
-The next proposition summarizes when an optimal solution exists (the proof is in Appendix A.3).
-Proposition 3.
-For all admissible values of the parameters, the following is true.
-At all initial points, the optimal control problem has at least one solution, which is among the candidates specified in Proposition 2.
+Proposition 4.2 only reduces the set of trajectories by applying necessary conditions for optimality, but there is no guarantee that an optimal solution exists.
+The next proposition summarizes when an optimal solution exists.
+Proposition 4.3 For all admissible values of the parameters, and all initial points, the optimal control problem has at least one solution, which is among the candidates specified in Proposition 4.2.
 Moreover, there is at most one initial state \hat{c} such that there are two optimizing trajectories starting at \hat{c} .
+The proof is in Appendix D.

 To assess the dependence of the solution structure on the model parameters, we carry out a bifurcation analysis.
 This consists of identifying those parameter values for which the qualitative structure of the optimal dynamics changes.
-These 'bifurcating' values bound open parameter regions such that the optimal dynamics are qualitatively identical for all parameter values in a region (see Wagener, 2003, Kiseleva and Wagener, 2015).
+These 'bifurcating' values bound open parameter regions such that the optimal dynamics are qualitatively identical for all parameter values in a region (see Wagener [57], Kiseleva and Wagener [58]).
 Put differently, for all points in a region, a sufficiently small change in parameter values will not lead to a qualitative change of the optimal dynamics; regions characterize stable types of dynamics.